 Q. Who attends the centre?

 A. The centre is for people with physical and learning disabilities.
+Several of our members have Cerebral Palsy.
 We also have places for people with associated disabilities.

 Q. How much would it cost?

-A. The standard cost for day care is £46.55, however depending on your assessed needs a specialised tailored support plan can be offered.
+A. The standard rate for day care is £51.38 per day.
+However, the care received depends on assessed needs and for some a specialised tailored support plan may need to be offered.

 Q. Can I get any financial support?

 A. Financial support can be given for assessed needs in the way of a personal budget.
 You can contact your Social Worker if you have one and discuss possible financial support with them, or depending on your needs there are other people who can provide grants towards care support.
-Again information on this can be given by contacting the centre on 0191 5659206.
+Information on this subject can be obtained by contacting the centre on 0191 5659206.

 Q. Do you provide transport?

-A. Transport is available on an assessed need, but may not always be guaranteed on the days that you may wish to attend the centre.
+A. Transport is available on an assessed need basis.
+We do our best to provide transport but that may not always be possible for the days that you may wish to attend the centre.

 Q. What kind of personal care do you offer?